 Mark has more than 500 docketed appeals and writ applications in criminal law, personal injury law, family law, education law, property rights law, criminal and civil procedure, and many other legal areas.
 He has written, argued, and won appeals or supervisory writ applications in all five Louisiana appellate courts, the Louisiana Supreme Court, and the United States Fifth Circuit.
 Additionally, Mark successfully argued before the United States Supreme Court in the 2016 landmark criminal case of Montgomery v.
 Louisiana.

-Marcus has handled several appeals in personal injury law, Louisiana Constitutional law, family law, and civil rights law.
+Marcus has dozens of appeals and supervisory writ applications in personal injury law, Louisiana Constitutional law, family law, and civil rights law.
 He has also tried several bench and jury trials to verdict.
 His experience as an appellate court intern, district court law clerk, and active trial attorney provide a unique insight into the pre-appeal process.

 We are available at your convenience to discuss what we can do to save you time and allow you to focus on your practice while we handle the appellate needs of your clients and the research and writing aspects of your practice.
 We look forward to working with you.